 Check it out!
 It dumped some stuff into this directory!
 When you use the

-harp init command, it downloads some boilerplate from the Harp website, and creates the following files:
+harp init command, it downloads some boilerplate from the Harp website, and create the following files:

 404.jade _layout.jade index.jade main.less

 Now we can spin up a local server to see our new static site.
 Type

 It will tell you exactly where it is running!

 ------------ Harp v0.19.0 – Chloi Inc. 2012–2015 Your server is listening at http://localhost:9000/ Press Ctl+C to stop the server ------------